 The way they rushed out of the house left her at a loss.
-She’d only been gone a few hours.
+She’d been gone only a few hours.

-Her heart was still beating fast from the excitement of her ride, and both the horse and dog were breathing heavily from their demanding exercise of the last few hours as she’d ridden back from the river; slowing down often to give the big dog chance to catch up, and to lope along beside them.
+Her heart was still beating fast from the excitement of her ride, and both the horse and dog were breathing heavily from their demanding exercise of the last few hours as she’d ridden back from the river; slowing down often, to give the big dog chance to catch up, and to lope along beside them.